In War, Truth is the First Casualty

 Sounds like Obama’s kind of terrorist.

-Posted by Dr Stuart Jeanne Bramhall on Sep 3 2013, With 0 Reads, Filed under Editor, Middle East, Syria, World.
+Posted by Dr Stuart Jeanne Bramhall on September 3, 2013, With 2839 Reads Filed under Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.